Paweł Borowiecki, PhD

 - Fellowships: 4 months research fellowship (from 2009-03-03 to 2009-06-07) in Laboratoire de Chimie Bioorganique et Bioinorganique – LCBB at Universite PARIS-SUD 11 (Orsay, France) supervised by Professor Michel Therisod (project title: 'Synthesis and Evaluation of New Inhibitors of the Glycolytic Enzyme Enolase – D-2-Phosphoglycerate Enolase – as Potentially Efficient Chemotherapeutics Toward Trypanosoma brucei rhodesiense and Trypanosoma brucei gambiense’).

 - Awards: (i) Laureate of the „Award of the Prime Minister of Poland for the Best Doctoral Dissertation in Chemistry in 2016” (Prime Minister Award for Ph.D.
-Thesis 2016); (ii) Scholarship holder of the System Project organized by the self-government of the Mazovian Voivodeship: „Development of Science – Scholarships and Accompanying Support for Masovian PhD students” implemented under the Human Capital Operational Program 2007–2013 co-funded by European Union; (iii) Nominated for the „Stanisław Biniecki Award” – Pharmaceutical Research Institute (2016)” in recognition of the extremely valuable scientific achievements in the field of medicinal chemistry and drug development.
+Thesis 2016); (ii) Scholarship holder of the System Project organized by the self-government of the Mazovian Voivodeship: „Development of Science – Scholarships and Accompanying Support for Masovian PhD students” implemented under the Human Capital Operational Program 2007–2013 co-funded by European Union; (iii) Nominated for the „Stanisław Biniecki Award” – Pharmaceutical Research Institute (2016)” in recognition of the extremely valuable scientific achievements in the field of medicinal chemistry and drug development; (iv) Awarded the „Individual Award of Degree I” of the Rector of the Warsaw University of Technology for scientific achievements in 2020-2021.

 - Research Interests: The use of enzymes and/or whole-cell biocatalysts (wild-type microorganisms and/or recombinant cells containing evo-enzymes) for the efficient synthesis of non-racemic compounds, especially useful as chiral building blocks for pharmaceuticals manufacturing; Screening and finding new applications for enzymes, mainly lipases and oxidoreductases for bioprocessing; Industrial microbiology & biotechnology; Application of molecular docking into modelling of enzyme-substrate interactions; Kinetics of enzymatic reactions; Design, synthesis, and evaluation of novel heterocyclic compounds as biologically active agents, mostly developed as inhibitors of metabolic enzymes responsible for the development of cancer.